 Remember Tony Stark (Robert Downey Jr) designing his celebrated Iron Man suit through its holographic image?

 If you’re familiar with these movies, you'll have some notion regarding the concept of Augmented Reality.
-(Speaking of movies, if you like you can take a look at our blog on Role of Internet of Things (IoT) in Movies)
+(Speaking of movies, if you like you can take a look at our blog on the role of Internet of Things (IoT) in Movies).

 We’ve all come across Augmented Reality at some point or the other in our lives.
 Be it while playing a game of Pokemon Go, amusing ourselves by clicking selfies trying out those wild Snapchat filters, decorating our homes through the IKEA app, or even while trying out different varieties of makeup with the L’Oreal app.

 That’s augmented reality.
 To be present in the real world, yet to be able to interact with something that you can see and manipulate which isn’t really there.

 “ [AR] is the direction that I think is far more interesting and promising — for technology and, really, for humanity.
 AR is designed to add, enhance the things you do as a human being: Being outside, socializing with other people, shopping, playing, having fun.
 AR can make all those things better.”

 — John Hanke, CEO, Niantic, Inc